nikmcphail/css-sdk/README.md

 ## **Counter-Strike: Source SDK [x64]**

 ## Description:
 ### This project is meant to serve as a "do-anything" SDK for Counter-Strike: Source.
+Currently this is only client-side, but in the future I may add another build version to include server features.

 ## Features:
 ### -